sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 All-in-all, I think this rewrite went really well.
 It probably took more effort than I expected, but it definitely paid off over the course of the next 6 years from 2017 to a couple weeks ago.
 My primary goal was to get a functioning knowledge of operating a project using the Go programming language, and that definitely happened.

 ## Project Recap
-So now that I described the evolution of the project and the two major versions,
+So now that I described the evolution of the project and the two major versions, let's recap some major issues and non-issues that I had while maintaining the project.

 ### What went wrong
 I encountered hurdles such as unreliable game data, naming inconsistencies, missing data, and disk constraints.
-Overcoming these challenges shaped Evepraisal's resilience.
+Overcoming these challenges shaped how I approach these problems in my other work.

-- Unreliable game data
+#### Unreliable game data
-    - When they standardized the names of modules but they never bothered to update the type database with the new names
-    - Missing data: Volumes and packaged volumes are not consistent and not in the game data, so I’ve had to maintain my own mapping, which really sucks.
+When CCP standardized the names of modules, they never bothered to update the type database with the new names.
+Also, volumes and packaged volumes are not consistent and not in the game data, so I’ve had to maintain my own mapping, which really sucks.

+Eve-marketdata had a good number of outages and eventually just stopped working for a long period of time.
+So in order to get the website back up I quickly made a few integrations with other services (who I think had less reliable data).

-- Disk Constraints
+#### CPU/Memory/Disk Constraints
+I already mentioned CPU/memory constrains in the motivations to re-write the project using Go.
+However, v2 still had issues with disk space.
+Because appraisals were never deleted I was slowly running low on disk space.
+I ended up fixing this in two ways:
-    - I was slowly running low on disk space, so I changed the default for the API to not store appraisals
+- changing the default for the API to not store appraisals
-    - I also started purging data more aggressively by using the "last seen" time to decide which appraisals are unlikely to be looked at again.
+- purging data more aggressively by using the "last seen" time to decide which appraisals are unlikely to be looked at again

 ### What didn't go wrong
 Certain aspects, like deployment, OS upgrades, and backup/restore, flowed smoothly.
 Rigorous testing and proactive data management bolstered overall stability.